CZ-NIC/mininterface/docs/Examples.md

 # Examples

-A powerful [`m.form`](https://cz-nic.github.io/mininterface/Mininterface/#mininterface.Mininterface.form) dialog method accepts either a dataclass or a dict.
-Take a look on both.
+The powerful [`m.form`](https://cz-nic.github.io/mininterface/Mininterface/#mininterface.Mininterface.form) dialog method accepts either a dataclass or a dict.
+Take a look at both.

-## A complex dataclass.
+## A complex dataclass

 ```python
 from typing import Annotated